ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

   a response.
 Unless endpoints have an out of band means of guaranteeing that the previous techniques is sufficient, they MUST use this method.

+If an endpoints is using QUIC DATAGRAM frames to convey IPv6 packets and it detects that the QUIC MTU is too low to allow sending 1280 bytes, it MUST abort the CONNECT-IP stream.

 Endpoints MAY implement additional filtering policies on the IP packets they forward.